Royal Longford Rifle Militia: Irish Rebellion

 After spending the summer of 1797 in huts at Rathkeale, the RLM was transferred to Limerick in September.
 Early in 1798, with rebellion expected, the militia regiments were supplied with camp equipment, pioneers' tools, etc to be ready to take the field.
 Each detachment was ordered to remained concentrated and to place strong night picquets.
 From 4 April the RLM paraded twice a day in full marching order.
 On 9 April the regiment took part with the rest of the Limerick garrison in a coordinated sweep to disarm the province of Munster, destroying the captured arms.
 With Munster disarmed the regiment was moved to County Clare, with HQ at Ennis, and detachments at Clarecastle, Kilrush, Sixmilebridge, Newmarket-on-Fergus, Broadford, Tuamgraney and Tulla.
 The Earl of Granard was appointed officer commanding the county.
 The expected Irish Rebellion broke out in May 1798.
 At first the regiment was little affected, though foraging parties were placed under the command of officers ordered to avoid clashes with the populace, and the Earl of Granard was empowered to try civilians by court martial if necessary.

-Lake's troops storm the rebel camp at Vinegar Hill (later illustration by George Cruikshank).